RBS- First Active Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software optimises the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with notifications given on RBS- First Active’s changes.
-While using COMPLETIONmonitor is not a condition for acceptance on the RBS- First Active panel, demonstrating you can stay up to date with RBS- First Active’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, protect your panel standing.
+This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on RBS- First Active’s changes.
+While using this technology is not a condition for acceptance on the RBS- First Active panel, demonstrating you can stay up to date with RBS- First Active’s Handbook requirements is a helpful support to your panel application and, more importantly, safeguard your panel standing.

-The system creates real-time alerts, automatically produces compliance and CQS reports, and will enhance your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, leads to reduced PII premiums.
+The system generates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for many firms, results in reduced PII premiums.

 Find a Law Firm approved by RBS- First Active

-Mortgage companies often change their requirements.
+Mortgage companies frequently vary their requirements.
 The UK Finance Lenders’ Handbook requirements from RBS- First Active are not guidelines, they are instructions from a client.
 As with many clients, instructions can change - and they do change, frequently:

 A Timeline of Policy Changes